MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-slow-running-queries.md

 ### 2. Running vs. Waiting: why are queries slow?

 If you find queries that exceed your predefined threshold, examine why they could be slow.
-The cause of performance problems can be grouped into two categories: RUNNING or WAITING
+The cause of performance problems can be grouped into two categories, running or waiting:

 - **WAITING**: Queries can be slow because they're waiting on a bottleneck for a long time.
 See a detailed list of bottlenecks in [types of Waits](/sql/relational-databases/system-dynamic-management-views/sys-dm-os-wait-stats-transact-sql#WaitTypes).